Embracing the Enemy: Omitted Proofs

 which make their \eqref{Eq Agent DEC} bind; deviations are punished via grim trigger. \paragraph{Step 2.
-The candidate is a contract.} Because $1/2\geq \theta>\underline{\theta}$, it follows that $\psi<0$ and thus, $y_L(s_L= -m)$ and $y_R(s_R= m)$ satisfy \eqref{Eq Agent DEC}---as shown in \eqref{yrDECDEC}.
+The candidate is a contract.} Because $1/2\geq \theta>\underline{\theta}$, it follows that $\psi<0$ and thus, $y_F(s_F= -m)$ and $y_E(s_E= m)$ satisfy \eqref{Eq Agent DEC}---as shown in \eqref{yrDECDEC}.

 \paragraph{Step 3.
-The candidate is optimal.} Imagine agent $i$ is currently leading.
-By $u_L+ u_R = b -1$, promising that agent $j$ is brought to his (\ref{Eq Agent DEC}) the next time he leads implies $i$'s best payoff conditional on any future selection of $j$, i.e., $\overline{v}_i(j)$.
-By monotonicity of \eqref{yrDECDEC} in $s_i$ and the fact that the agent who led last receives $P$'s full endorsement, no other contract satisfying agents' \eqref{Eq Agent DEC} implies a $y_i$ that is (on average) closer to $\theta$. \end{proof}
+The candidate is optimal.} Imagine party $i$ is currently leading.
+By $u_F+ u_E = b -1$, promising that party $j$ is brought to his (\ref{Eq Agent DEC}) the next time he leads implies $i$'s best payoff conditional on any future selection of $j$, i.e., $\overline{v}^i_i(j)$.
+By monotonicity of \eqref{yrDECDEC} in $s_i$ and the fact that the party who led last receives $P$'s full endorsement, no other contract satisfying parties' \eqref{Eq Agent DEC} implies a $y_i$ that is (on average) closer to $\theta$. \qedhere \end{proof}